Orange Order in Canada: Notable members

 Four members of the Orange Order have been prime ministers of Canada, namely Sir John A. Macdonald, the father of Canadian Confederation, Sir John Abbott, Sir Mackenzie Bowell (a past Grand Master), and John Diefenbaker, in addition to many Ontario premiers.

-Possibly influenced by the number of Irish Newfoundlanders, the majority of whom were Catholic, several of the diplomats who negotiated the Terms of Union between Newfoundland and Canada in 1947 were members of the Orange Order: Joseph Smallwood (Royal Oak Lodge), P.W.
+The Orange Order played an important role in bringing Newfoundland into Confederation.
+Several of the diplomats who negotiated the Terms of Union in 1947 were members of the Orange Order: Joseph Smallwood (Royal Oak Lodge), P.W.
 Crummey (a past Newfoundland grand master), and F.G.
 Bradley (a past Newfoundland grand master).
-In fact, the Orange Order played an important role in bringing Newfoundland into Confederation.

 Edward Frederick Clarke, a prominent editor and publisher, served as a member of the Legislative Assembly of Ontario from 1886 to 1904 and as a Member of Parliament from 1896 to 1905.
 The 17th governor general, Lord Alexander of Tunis was reputedly a member of the Orange Order as noted by the Grand Orange Lodge of British America.
 Until the late 1960s, almost all mayors of Toronto were Orangemen with William Dennison being the last Orangeman to serve in office (1967–1972).

 Orangeman Alexander James Muir (Toronto Lodge) wrote both the music and lyrics to the Canadian patriotic song "The Maple Leaf Forever" in 1867.
 The song was considered for the role of national anthem in the 1960s.
 Angus Walters (Loyal Orange Lodge 63, Lunenburg) was the skipper of the Bluenose.
 Hockey Hall of Fame inductee George Dudley was an Orangeman, and served 43 years as Midland, Ontario's town solicitor.

+Grand Black Chapter of Canada

+The Grand Black Chapter of Canada, originally registered as the Grand Black Chapter of British America, serves as the national governing body for the Royal Black Institution in Canada.
+It was formed in 1874 and is based in Toronto.
+Admission is strictly conditional upon first being an active member of the Orange Order and holding the Royal Arch Purple degree.

+List of Canadian Royal Black Districts

+In Canada, 160 Preceptories operate across 6 District Chapters under the Provincial Grand Black Chapter of British America: